-The total OPEB liability as of July 1, 2022, was determined by rolling forward the District's total OPEB liability as of July 1, 2021 to July 1, 2022, using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability as of July 1, 2023, was determined by rolling forward the District's total OPEB liability as of July 1, 2022 to July 1, 2023, using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

-- Actuarial cost method Entry Age Normal. - Salary increases 2.50% cost of living adjustment, 1.5% real wage growth, and for teachers and administrators a merit increase which varies by age from 2.75% to 0%. - Discount rate 4.06% based on the Standard & Poor's Municipal Bond 20 Year High Grade Rate Index at July 1, 2022. - Mortality rates PubT-2010 headcount-weighted mortality table including rates for contingent survivors for teachers.
-PubG-2010 headcount-weighted mortality table including rates for contingent survivors for all other employees. - Healthcare cost trend rates 6.5% in 2022, 6.0% in 2023 and 5.5% in 2024-2025.
-Rates gradually decrease from 5.4% in 2026 to 3.9% in 2075 and later based on the Society of Actuaries Long-Run Medical Cost Trend Model. - Participation rates For Administrators and Executive Team, 100% are assumed to elect coverage if eligible for the district subsidy and 80% otherwise.
+- Actuarial cost method Entry Age Normal. - Salary increases 2.50% cost of living adjustment, 1.5% real wage growth, and for teachers and administrators a merit increase which varies by age from 2.75% to 0%. - Discount rate 4.13% based on the Standard & Poor's Municipal Bond 20 Year High Grade Rate Index at July 1, 2022. - Mortality rates PubT-2010 headcount-weighted mortality table including rates for contingent survivors for teachers.
+PubG-2010 headcount-weighted mortality table including rates for contingent survivors for all other employees. - Healthcare cost trend rates 7.0% in 2023 with 0.5% decrease per year until 5.5% 2026.
+Rates gradually decrease from 5.4% in 2027 to 4.1% in 2075 and later based on the Society of Actuaries Long-Run Medical Cost Trend Model. - Participation rates For Administrators and Executive Team, 100% are assumed to elect coverage if eligible for the district subsidy and 80% otherwise.
 For the Teachers and Support Staff, 70% are assumed to elect coverage.